syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ### 3D Annotation

 3D Annotations are used to represent 3D artworks in a PDF document.
-Essential PDF provides support to embed 3D files (u3d) in PDF.
+Essential&reg; PDF provides support to embed 3D files (u3d) in PDF.

 You can add a 3D annotation in PDF document using [Pdf3DAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.Pdf3DAnnotation.html) class.
 The following example illustrates this.
 {% tabs %}